Self-evaluation tips & examples for your next performance review [with infographic]

 An extra benefit of self-assessments is appreciating what you do exceptionally well.
 This will help you gain more clarity on what tasks you enjoy the most and use constructive feedback in your favor.

 Having a conversation about your strengths can make way for projects where you’ll have the opportunity to put your top skills to use.
-This can be your chance to achieve even better results and find more enjoyment in what you do — Gallup data demonstrates that using your strengths at work can improve your engagement up to six times and increase your productivity by 12.5%.
+This can be your chance to achieve even better results and find more enjoyment in what you do — Gallup data demonstrates that using your strengths at work can improve your levels of engagement up to six times and increase your productivity by 12.5%.
 Additionally, identifying what you’re good at is crucial for knowing what to take in if you receive harsh feedback.

 “Personal growth is closely linked to self-awareness, as reflection helps us be more attentive to underlying values, own biases, subjective perception, and situational behavior.” — Sophie Schönicke, Coach & People Enthusiast

-Bringing self-awareness into your self-evaluation can help you make the most of the process and take action for improvement.
+Making it part of your self-evaluation can help you make the most of the process and take action for improvement.
 Claudia Braun suggests that we also observe how we treat ourselves:

 “What is your inner reaction when you notice that you made a mistake or could have done something better or faster?
 Is there an element of beating yourself up (as in ‘Idiot, how did I not consider X, Y, Z?’), or is there an attitude of interest — ‘Oh, let me understand what happened here.
 There is certainly something I can learn!’”

 Practicing self-awareness has the potential to improve your life beyond your job.
-But that’s not to say that the march to the mirror is an easy one, especially during a pandemic.

 Be humble, but authentic